aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/working-with-drawing-images/drawing-images-using-graphics/_index.md

 {{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-graphics-measure-string.java" >}}

 ### **Drawing Images using Graphics : Complete Source**
-All classes that implements AutoClosable should be instantiated in a try-with-resources statement to ensure that they will be disposed correctly.
+All classes that implement Closeable interface and access unmanaged resources are instantiated in the try-with-resources or try-finally statements to ensure that they are disposed of correctly.

 {{< gist "aspose-com-gists" "07be292db0a393dc95f153f84b28c069" "Examples-src-main-java-com-aspose-imaging-examples-images-DrawingusingGraphics-DrawingusingGraphics.java" >}}

-All classes that implement Closeable interface and access unmanaged resources are instantiated in the try-with-resources or try-finally statements to ensure that they are disposed of correctly.
+### **Drawing Text on images using Graphics**
+Using Aspose.Imaging you can easily draw text on image with text alignment using Graphics.

+{{< gist "aspose-com-gists" "c8d164b9aaf58702d431710fe0181ced" "draw-text-using-graphics.java" >}}

 ## **Memory Strategy optimization**
 Graphics operations can be proceeded using memory strategy optimization - i.e. limiting memory buffer size for operation.